Youngstar4/documentchain/dms-docs/document-revision-data.md

 * 33=SHA3-384
 * 35=SHA3-512

 <sup>1)</sup> These hashes are not considered collision proof and should only be used together with longer hashes.
-[BSI](https://www.bsi.bund.de/DE/Publikationen/TechnischeRichtlinien/tr02102/index_htm.html).
+See [BSI](https://www.bsi.bund.de/EN/Publications/TechnicalGuidelines/tr02102/tr02102_node.html).

 #### App Defined Data Type